The Horrors: Primary Colours (2009–2010)

+After they left Loog Records in 2007, the band signed to XL Recordings.
 At the end of 2007, the Horrors announced the forthcoming recording of a new album, which was produced by the band, Craig Silvey, Barrow and music video director Chris Cunningham.
 Recording took place in Bath during the summer of 2008.
-Barrow's influence brought the use of keyboards and electronics.
-The band were forced to pull out of their planned appearance at the Underage Festival due to recording schedule conflicts.
-After they left Loog Records in 2007, the band signed to XL Recordings.
+Barrow's influence brought the more prominent use of keyboards and electronics, which was of particular interest to bassist Tom Furse – leading him to ultimately swap instruments with then-keyboardist Rhys Webb in the band's line-up.

-A number of songs from the new album were leaked a few weeks before the album's release.
 The album's first single, "Sea Within a Sea", was released only as a digital download on 17 March 2009, together with a music video directed by Douglas Hart which was posted on the band's website on the same day.
 Their second album, Primary Colours, was officially released on 4 May 2009 to critical acclaim, and reached No. 25 on the UK Albums Chart.
 The single "Who Can Say" was released on 7" vinyl one week later.

 Primary Colours was nominated for the 2009 Mercury Prize.
 NME later awarded the album first place in the 50 Best Albums of 2009.
 After headlining London's Offset Festival and touring for Primary Colours, the Horrors indicated a desire to build their own studio to record at obscure hours.